Advertiser Disclosure

 It looks like a new top-tier status level is coming soon for the Hilton Honors program.
 Image Credit: Nick Ellis

-We’ll have to wait for more information from Hilton (which has not yet confirmed the existence of the Diamond Reserve tier, though we emailed asking for additional details) surrounding the tier’s other perks.
+We’ll have to wait for more information from Hilton surrounding the tier’s other perks (Hilton has not yet confirmed the existence of the Diamond Reserve tier, though this Instagram post that came after we originally published this article and seems to confirm the new tier).
 However, we expect Diamond Reserve to be Hilton Honors‘ answer to Marriott Bonvoy Ambassador Elite, which also requires a combination of nights stayed and spending to achieve.

 Also of note is that the internal leaks revealed another tier, “Honor Society,” which is generally thought to be an invitation-only tier at this point.